Bronx-Westchester Christmas Bird Count

 Misses include Snow Goose.
 Ruddy Turnstone, and Dunlin.

-Here is the full breakdown of the numbers.
+Here is the full breakdown of the numbers for the 100th Count.
 Thanks all who helped on the count.

 NEXT YEAR’s COUNT will be SUNDAY, December 22, 2024 (note: the next National Audubon CBC will have four available weekends)